AleoNet/welcome/documentation/guides/standards/00_token_registry.md

 This documentation outlines the functions of the Token Registry Program and provides guidance on how to use it.
 The original source code can be found [here](https://github.com/demox-labs/aleo-standard-programs/blob/main/token_registry/src/main.leo).

+## How to use the Token Registry Program

+Anyone can create a new token on Aleo using the `token_registry.aleo` program by calling the `register_token` transition with a unique token ID and specifying any name, symbol, decimals, and maximum supply.
+An optional `external_authorization_required` boolean grants extra control over token available to spend by requiring extra approval from an `external_authorization_party`, the `external_authorization_party` can unlocks certain amount of balances for spending with expiration over a specific owner's token using `prehook_public` or `prehook_private`.
+The admin can also set `external_authorization_party` to another address with `update_token_management` later if needed.

+Once a token is registered, the tokens can be minted either publicly using `mint_public` or privately to a specific recipient using `mint_private` with roles `MINTER_ROLE` or `SUPPLY_MANAGER_ROLE` if not admin.
+The tokens can also be burned either publicly with `burn_public` or privately with `burn_private` with roles `BURNER_ROLE` or `SUPPLY_MANAGER_ROLE` if not admin.

+The token owner then can transfer the token either publicly using `transfer_public` or privately to a specific recipient using `transfer_private`.
+The token can also be converted from public to private using `transfer_public_to_private` or from private to public using `transfer_private_to_public`.

+For an example of how the flow works, please refer to the [Usage Example with Token Registry Program](../wallets/01_usage_example.md).

 ## Token Registry Program Data Structures

 ### Token Record